-- It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
-Halfway Houses Primary will adopt a whole school approach to online safety which will empower, protect, and educate our learners and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate. - Halfway Houses Primary will ensure online safety is safety is reflected as required in all relevant policies.
-Online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - Halfway Houses Primary identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful content.
+It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
+Painters Ash Primary School will adopt a whole school approach to online safety which will empower, protect, and educate our learners and staff in their use of technology, and establish mechanisms to identify, intervene in, and escalate any concerns where appropriate.

+- Painters Ash Primary School will ensure online safety is safety is reflected as required in all relevant policies.
+Online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - Painters Ash Primary School identifies that the breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful content.
 For example pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - Contact: being subjected to harmful online interaction with other users.
 For example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
-For example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Halfway Houses Primary recognises that technology, and the risks and harms related to it, evolve and change rapidly.
-The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment which considers and reflects the risks our children face. - The Head of School will be informed of online safety concerns by the DSL, as appropriate.
+For example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - Painters Ash Primary School recognises that technology, and the risks and harms related to it, evolve and change rapidly.
+The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment which considers and reflects the risks our children face. - The headteacher will be informed of online safety concerns by the DSL, as appropriate.
 The named governor for safeguarding will report on online safety practice and incidents, including outcomes, on a regular basis to the wider governing body.

-Policies and Procedures
+6.1 Policies and Procedures

-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example, year and subject group leads etc. as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying and behaviour policies. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Halfway Houses Primary uses a wide range of technology.
-This includes computers, laptops, tablets and other digital devices, the internet and email systems.
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians, curriculum leads etc. as necessary... - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying, social media and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Painters Ash Primary School uses a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems.

-- All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Halfway Houses Primary recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2021 and EYFS 2021 Halfway Houses Primary has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
-These policies can be found on the school website.
+- All School owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Painters Ash Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
+In accordance with KCSIE 2021 and EYFS 2021 Painters Ash Primary School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+These policies can be found on our website.

-6.1 Appropriate Filtering and Monitoring
+6.2 Appropriate Filtering and Monitoring